zmzlois/comcord-hackathon-2024/README.md

 Note: If the final project is related to DevOps and Kubernetes we would like to invite you to [Kubernetes London in June](https://guild.host/events/kubernetesuwubernetes-y2gk4w).

-<h2 align="center">Themes</h2>
-Probable themes:
-- OSS for OSS
-- Hunger Game
-- Clean water
+### Theme

 - Launching rocket

 ### Project details
 You can interpret the theme however you want.
 There is no limitation on what you can build and where your imagination wants to go.
+Regardless it is a Kubernetes Operator, npm package, infrastructure tool for the web to speed up development or an app helps you shop tools to build toy Rockets.
+There is no limitation on the languages as long as it is functional, or writing something in [Gleam](https://gleam.run/), [Zig](https://gleam.run/), [Rust](https://www.rust-lang.org/), [Lisp](https://lisp-lang.org/), [Ocamel](https://ocaml.org/) If you wish to continue with the idea of OSS for OSS but theme it in some way close to "Launching Rocket" - you totally can!

+### Judge

+- [Trav](https://twitter.com/techsavvytravvy): Over a decade of experience - Senior Developer/Tech Lead at Universal Music Group.
+Twitch Streamer.
+He forked [Crablang](https://github.com/crablang).
+- TBC

 ### Team size